Interstate High Speed Rail Progress

 Highway congestion saps our economic productivity and face-to-face social time.
 Excessive regional flights amplify bothersome queues at Hub Airports.
 The Transportation Sector remains America’s largest source of smog and Greenhouse Gas (GHG) emissions with the Energy Sector close behind.

-Sustainable Energy for Complete Passenger Transportation Systems
+Sustainable Energy for Sustainable Passenger Transportation

 Since they are not tethered to an electric grid, freight rail, airplanes, cargo ships, and cruise ships are gradually switching to Sustainable Biofuel for lower smog & GHG emissions.